 Lil Durk, who remains in jail after being arrested in October last year on federal charges, got some good news as he awaits trial.
-On Wednesday, April 23, 2025, a Los Angeles federal judge, Patricia Donahue reportedly approved the Chicago rapper's motion requesting to have a hearing about his detention status.
+On Wednesday, April 23, 2025, a Los Angeles federal judge, Patricia Donahue, reportedly approved the Chicago rapper's motion requesting a hearing about his detention status.

-His defense attorneys aim to get him out of prison ahead of his trial, which is reportedly scheduled for later in the year.
-Lil Durk was sent to prison in October 2024 after he allegedly financed a murder-for-hire plot to kill rival rapper Quando Rondo near the Beverly Center Mall in Los Angeles in August 2022.
+His defense attorneys aim to get him out of prison ahead of his trial, which is reportedly scheduled for later this year.
+Lil Durk was incarcerated in October 2024 after allegedly financing a murder-for-hire plot targeting rival rapper Quando Rondo near the Beverly Center Mall in Los Angeles in August 2022.

 He was arrested in Florida on October 25, 2024, and was charged alongside five members of the Only the Family hip-hop crew.
-The arrests were made in relation to the shooting targeting Quando Rondo, which ended up killing another person, per the Department of Justice's November 8, 2024, press release.
+The arrests were made in relation to the shooting that targeted Quando Rondo but resulted in the death of another person, as per the Department of Justice's November 8, 2024, press release.

-Besides the murder-for-hire charge against Lil Durk, the Department of Justice also announced in the press release that the rapper is facing additional charges.
-The new ones include one count of conspiracy and one count of using, carrying, and discharging firearms and a machine gun.
-They also charged him with another count of use of interstate facilities to commit murder-for-hire, resulting in death.
+Besides the murder-for-hire charge against Lil Durk, the Department of Justice announced that the rapper is facing additional charges.
+These include one count of conspiracy and one count of using, carrying, and discharging firearms and a machine gun.
+They also charged him with another count of using interstate facilities to commit murder-for-hire, resulting in death.

-The Grammy-winning rapper has allegedly denied any and all accusations.
+The Grammy-winning rapper has allegedly denied all accusations.

 Lil Durk's attorneys reportedly offered a new bond package after the judge denied his bail in December 2024

 Lil Durk has remained in police custody since his October 2024 arrest after his initial bail was denied.
-On December 12 last year, his lawyers presented the judge with a collective $3.3 million bond package.
-It reportedly included $2.3 million in equity, and the other $1 million was in cash form from Sony under his Alamo Records deal.
+On December 12 of last year, his lawyers presented the judge with a collective $3.3 million bond package.
+It reportedly included $2.3 million in equity and $1 million in cash from Sony under his Alamo Records deal.

 Unfortunately, it wasn't enough to sway the judge to get him out of prison in the meantime.
 The court deemed the Chicago rapper a flight risk, so his bail proposal was denied.
 Alongside the recent news that Judge Patricia Donahue approved the hearing for his detention status, Lil Durk's attorneys reportedly offered a new bail package, per Hot New HipHop's April 24, 2025, report.

-The new collective bond package reportedly included $900K in real estate equity, $150K from a business associate, and the same $1 million in cash from Sony.
-The bail proposal also reportedly includes around-the-clock private security alongside strict supervision that includes electronic monitoring, among other methods.
+The new collective bond package reportedly includes $900K in real estate equity, $150K from a business associate, and the same $1 million in cash from Sony.
+It also proposes around-the-clock private security, strict supervision, and electronic monitoring, among other methods.

 According to a January 2, 2025, report from Forbes, Lil Durk's murder-for-hire trial has been moved to October 2025 from its original January 7, 2025, schedule.
 While he remains in jail, the Chicago rapper has made use of his time creating music.
 He recently released an album called Deep Thoughts from behind bars, a project that features Future, Jhené Aiko, Lil Baby, and more.

 Deep Thoughts was released on March 28, 2025, which is a collection of 20 tracks.
-His team also released a mini-documentary on the same day.
-It gives fans a look at his creative process while making the album.
+His team also released a mini-documentary on the same day, giving fans a look at his creative process while making the album.

 Lil Durk's Deep Thoughts is now available on music streaming platforms, while his album mini-documentary is available on his YouTube channel.